abdelaleeem/learn-huggingface/README.md

 > Is this an official Hugging Face website?

 No, it's a personal project by myself ([Daniel Bourke](https://www.mrdbourke.com)) to learn and help others learn the Hugging Face ecosystem.

+## Log

+11 Feb 2025 - Add object detection base tutorial (code works, but this is a first draft, stay tuned for updates to make it cleaner)